rjprins/fastapi-restly/TESTING.md

 ## Contributing

-When adding new features:
+When adrestly new features:

 1. Add tests for the framework functionality
 2. Update example projects if needed
 3. Ensure all tests pass: `make test-all`
-4. Consider adding integration tests for complex scenarios
+4. Consider adrestly integration tests for complex scenarios

 ## Test Commands Reference